 - to write short papers and blog posts;

 - to support the Partnership’s partners implementing their ASP programs;

 - to connect with professionals working in international criminal law;

 - to visit relevant international institutions.

 Through this activity, the Partnership trains a cohort of students who are educated, engaged and networked in international and transnational law, while training and educating diverse Canadian audiences about the challenges, pitfalls and potential of the system of international justice, and about the priorities to improve the system.
 It also enhances Canada’s role as a global leader in the fight against impunity.

-This year, the Canadian Partnership for International Justice will fund the attendance of a delegation of 5 students to the ASP which will take place December 4th to 14th 2017 in New York (USA).
+This year, the Canadian Partnership for International Justice will fund the attendance of a delegation of students to the ASP which will take place December 5th to 12th 2018 in The Hague (Netherlands).

-- Availability between now and December 4th to prepared your mission at the ASP;
+- Availability between now and December 5th to prepare your mission at the ASP;

 - Availability to attend the ASP;

 - Availability to report on the ASP before, during and after the ASP;